IanFinlayson/exploring-cs/chapter04.md

 -------------------------

-1. Program F in the section above checks if the user meets the height and age requirement of a roller coaster.
+1. The program at the end of Section 4.8 checks if the user meets the height and age requirement of a roller coaster.
 If they can ride it tells them so.
 If they can’t it tells them they can’t ride, but not why.
 Write a version of it that tells them either they can ride, they are not old enough, or they are not tall